explodingcamera/blog/content/os-dev-1.md

 rustup target add riscv64gc-unknown-none-elf --toolchain nightly

 cargo init --bin --name os
-# simple & safe api for interacting with the supervisor binary interface (SBI)
-cargo add sbi
 ```

 Next, we'll create some config files to tell cargo how to build our project.